Organ-on-a-chip: Gut

-Modeling radiation-induced cell injury

 The chip was used to model human radiation-induced injury to the intestine in vitro as it recapitulated the injuries at both cellular and tissue levels.
 Injuries include but not limited to: inhabitation of mucus production, promotion of villus blunting, and distortion of microvilli.

-Lung-on-a-chip
+Lung

 Lung-on-a-chips are being designed in an effort to improve the physiological relevance of existing in vitro alveolar-capillary interface models.
 Such a multifunctional microdevice can reproduce key structural, functional and mechanical properties of the human alveolar-capillary interface (i.e., the fundamental functional unit of the living lung).

-Dongeun Huh from Wyss Institute for Biologically Inspired Engineering at Harvard describes their fabrication of a system containing two closely apposed microchannels separated by a thin (10 µm) porous flexible membrane made of PDMS.
+Dongeun Huh from Wyss Institute for Biologically Inspired Engineering at Harvard describes their fabrication of a system containing two closely apposed microchannels separated by a thin (10 μm) porous flexible membrane made of PDMS.
 The device largely comprises three microfluidic channels, and only the middle one holds the porous membrane.
 Culture cells were grown on either side of the membrane: human alveolar epithelial cells on one side, and human pulmonary microvascular endothelial cells on the other.

 The compartmentalization of the channels facilitates not only the flow of air as a fluid which delivers cells and nutrients to the apical surface of the epithelium, but also allows for pressure differences to exist between the middle and side channels.
 During normal inspiration in a human's respiratory cycle, intrapleural pressure decreases, triggering an expansion of the alveoli.
 As air is pulled into the lungs, alveolar epithelium and the coupled endothelium in the capillaries are stretched.
 Since a vacuum is connected to the side channels, a decrease in pressure will cause the middle channel to expand, thus stretching the porous membrane and subsequently, the entire alveolar-capillary interface.
 The pressure-driven dynamic motion behind the stretching of the membrane, also described as a cyclic mechanical strain (valued at approximately 10%), significantly increases the rate of nanoparticle translocation across the porous membrane, when compared to a static version of this device, and to a Transwell culture system.

 In order to fully validate the biological accuracy of a device, its whole-organ responses must be evaluated.
 In this instance, researchers inflicted injuries to the cells: